-Celebrating the hearts, bodies and minds of London’s LGBTIQ+ community, BFI Flare returns for another scorching year of queer cinema.
-Expect new faces and old favourites on the big screen, along with some great talks and events.
-For more of this month’s top events, check our full lineup.
-Dozens of films from all aspects of LGBTIQ+ culture are being screened.
+Celebrating the hearts, bodies and minds of London’s LGBTQIA+ community, BFI Flare returns for another scorching year of queer cinema.
+Expect new faces and old favourites on the big screen, along with some great talks.
+Dozens of films from all aspects of LGBTQIA+ culture are being screened.
 Themes include love, romance, sex and transformation.

 Best in Fest

 The event organisers at BFI Flare have handily picked out their favourite queer films of the last 12 months for all to see.
-This year’s line-up includes And Then We Danced, Booksmart, Pain and Glory and Portrait of Lady on Fire.
+This year’s line-up includes Flee, Great Freedom, Parallel Mothers and The World to Come.

 Five Films for Freedom